hetznercloud/hcloud-cloud-controller-manager/docs/load_balancers.md

 ```

 The sample service will create a Load Balancer in the location `hel1`
-with a service with `listen_port = 80` and `destination_port = 8080`.
+with a service with `listen_port = 80` and `destination_port = <random-node-port>`.
 So
 every traffic that arrives at the Load Balancer on Port 80 will be
-routed to the public interface of the targets on port 8080.
+routed to the public interface of the targets on a node port, which is randomly selected by default.
 You can
 change the behavior of the Load Balancer by specifying more annotations.
 A list of all available annotations can be found on
 [pkg.go.dev](https://pkg.go.dev/github.com/hetznercloud/hcloud-cloud-controller-manager/internal/annotation#Name).